 Common infections causing a sore throat might result in other signs and symptoms, including:

 Treatment for sore throat starts with home remedies.
 You can treat most sore throats with plenty of rest to give your immune system a chance to fight the infection naturally.

 To relieve the pain of a sore throat:

 Gargle with a mixture of warm water and 1/2 to 1 teaspoon of salt.

-Drink warm liquids that feel soothing to the throat, such as hot tea with honey, soup broth, or warm water with lemon.
-Herbal teas are especially soothing to a sore throat (5).
+Drink warm liquids that feel soothing to the throat, such as warm tea with honey, soup broth (chicken soup preferably), or warm water with lemon.